lyubogeorgiev/Java-Advanced/Stack_Queue/README.md

 -

 The problem is solved by using basic stack operations.
 The most specific part is using the max function on a stream of the stack which returns an optional result.

+Exercise 04 - Basic Queue Operations
+-

+This is an exercise about putting elements to a queue with offer() and polling out with poll().
+Also for the problem solution is used a function to find the minimum element in the queue, which looks like this: queue.stream().min(Integer::compareTo).orElse(0); which returns Optional.